-Connections in my reading last week from two brilliant minds separated by almost two millenia.
+Connections in my reading from two brilliant minds separated by almost two millennia:

 Plutarch in his Life of Alexander